 We understand that the insurance industry can be complex and overwhelming.
 This is why we will cover tier systems step by step to help you determine which provider is right for you.
-Before learning more about the car insurance tier system, please feel free to type in your ZIP code above to find reasonable rates to suit your needs in your area.
+Before learning more about the tiers for car insurance system, please feel free to type in your ZIP code above to find reasonable rates to suit your needs in your area.

-What are the car insurance rating tiers?
+What are the car insurance tiers?

 The score has a range of 200 to 997.
 A low score is indicative of a higher level of perceived risk.

 Most insurers divide their drivers into three insurance score tiers:

 - Preferred tier: In the preferred tier, the customers have a clean driving record, no lapse in coverage, excellent credit score, and a low number of claims filed.